dudolavida/dudolavida.github.io/_posts/2021-02-25-what,how,why.md

 tags: habit, productivity
 ---

-A colleague, trained as a life coach, introduced this method to me as a way to keep-up with your personal goals.
+A colleague, trained as a life coach, introduced this method as a way to re-focus your personal goals.

-The WHAT might be a goal:         I'm going to learn to fly The HOW might be the method(s):   _um_.. fluid dynamics?
+The WHAT might be a goal:         I'm going to learn to fly
+The HOW might be the method(s):   _um_.. fluid dynamics?
 The WHY might be:                 I believe I can fly, duh!

 Your WHY keeps you persistent, engaged, coming back.
 Your HOW is all the weird-ass things you're going to try and try again.
 And the WHAT is just a [promise][id2] waiting to be fulfilled.

 _WHY-How-what?_

-You'll need a good WHY where you're heading. ;) \*
+You'll need a good WHY\* where you're heading. ;)

 <br>